archwisp/PHPEncryptData/README.md

         head -c 32 /dev/urandom | base64

-    The output will look something like (IT MUST BE UNIQUE!):
+The output will look something like (Don't use this key!):

         6zp4y5vnUQpfEroWI6dMq5lC46F5Dmqa4NDcM1W4u2k=

 2. Run the command a second time to generate your MAC key:

         head -c 32 /dev/urandom | base64

-    The output will again look like this:
+Again, the output will again look like this (Ensure that it is unique.):

         RJikKksPg3UmqgQPXBwCmcSOMHQn0iOtQAFcfRcQOTU=

 3. Given the above inputs, add the following code to your bootstrap: